Hypohidrotic ectodermal dysplasia

 - The New Zealand Dermatolgical Society's Web site has information on ectodermal dysplasia.
 Click on the link above to view this information page.

 - Genetics Home Reference (GHR) contains information on Hypohidrotic ectodermal dysplasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus, a Web site designed by the National Library of Medicine Web site to help you research your health questions, provides more information about ectodermal dysplasia.
 Click on the link to view this information.